sam1234p/Sam-Pardel-Project-1/README.md

 Load balancing ensures that the application will be highly _responsive and durable____, in addition to restricting _traffic____ to the network.
 - Load Balancers primary function is to shift traffic which can stop a denial of service attack.
 The advantage of a jumpbox is to give a cyber employee access from a single machine that can be monitored and hardened.
-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _data____ and system _logs____.
 Filebeat watches for log events.
-Metricbeat records statistics and metric that it aquires and lets the user choose the output.
+Metricbeat records statistics and metrics that it aquires and lets the user choose the output.

 The configuration details of each machine may be found below.
 | Name       | Function      | IP Address | OS    |